tastyigniter/ti-ext-payregister/docs/index.md

 - `defaultSort`: _(array)_ The default sort order for the widget.
 Default is `null`.
 A `datatable` widget option.
 - `columns`: _(array)_ The columns to use to display the payment attempts.
 Default is `null`.
 A `datatable` widget option.

-See the [DataTables widget documentation](https://tastyigniter.com/extend/forms#data-table) for more information on the available options.
+See the [DataTables widget documentation](https://tastyigniter.com/docs/extend/forms#data-table) for more information on the available options.

 ### Permissions

 The PayRegister extension registers the following permissions:

 - `Admin.Payments`: Control who can manage payments in the admin area.

+For more on restricting access to the admin area, see the [TastyIgniter Permissions](https://tastyigniter.com/docs/customize/permissions) documentation.

 ### Events